MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2-post-install.md

     3. Select **Free up space**.

     4. The Status column will display the status of files and folders.
-For more information, see [Sync SharePoint files with the OneDrive sync client](https://support.microsoft.com/office/sync-sharepoint-files-with-the-onedrive-sync-client-groove-exe-59b1de2b-519e-4d3a-8f45-51647cf291cd).
+For more information, see <a href="https://support.microsoft.com/office/sync-sharepoint-files-with-the-onedrive-sync-client-groove-exe-59b1de2b-519e-4d3a-8f45-51647cf291cd" target="_blank"> Sync SharePoint files with the OneDrive sync client</a>.

 6. Teams Channel files are stored in SharePoint sites, with all of the same SharePoint document functionality, including version history and synchronizing to your local desktop devices.
 To sync Teams Channel files: